 Independent musicians are a fast-growing segment in the music business.
 To become one and get noticed, having an effective marketing strategy is a must.
 You need to plan everything from making music and creating a music video, to your album launch and music marketing tactics.

 Keep in mind that the world of digital music marketing changes fast.
 It’s crucial to always keep your hand on the pulse of current marketing trends.

 With all of this said, let’s take a look at these 15 music marketing strategies.
 They will help you promote your music and deliver results with a limited budget.

 - How to Get Started?

 How to Get Started?

-Of course, there is no damage in hoping that one day a big name in the music industry will discover you, and it will be your way to the top.
-It happens, sometimes, the same way it happened to Ed Sheeran.
-He was busking on the streets of LA and trying to join all the open mics he could find.
-Then, one night he was discovered by Jamie Foxx.
-Now, his net worth is $110 million.
+Music is your product, and as a creator, your goal is to sell your product.
+Of course, there is no damage in hoping that one day, big record labels will discover you and help to get your music to the top.
+After all, that’s what happened to Ed Sheeran.
+He was busking on the streets of LA, trying to join all the open mics he could find until he was discovered by Jamie Foxx.
+Now, his net worth is $64 million.

 However, relying only on that possibility would be naive at best.
 Today, the music industry is extremely competitive and saturated.
 With the rise of social platforms and opportunities to get noticed, more and more artists and musicians try to get out there and share their art with the world.